-In this session, Daniel Brodie of the comedy comic Morgan’s Organscomixlaunch_green016 shares lessons learned jumping head first into the world of comics and crowdfunding.
+In this session, Daniel Brodie of the comedy comic Morgan’s Organs shares lessons learned jumping head first into the world of comics and crowdfunding.
 You’ll hear about Daniel’s process of developing Morgan’s Organs from an idea in his head to a book that found a fan base and support on Kickstarter.

 Today’s Session is brought to you by